Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 1. Install all Hidden Gameplay Options at once

-This is a convenience option that allows you to install all available options at once.
+This is a convenience option that allows you to install all available options at once, except for the keybinding options.
 See more detailed information about individual options below.

 The following components are available if you skip the component "Install Hidden Gameplay Options